johnpaulada/awesome-learning-collections/README.md

 * [Design Patterns for Humans](https://github.com/kamranahmedse/design-patterns-for-humans/blob/master/README.md) - Learn design patterns without the blood, sweat, and tears.
 * [Mega Project List](https://github.com/karan/Projects) - *A list of practical projects that anyone can solve in any programming language.*
 * [Every Programmer Should Know](https://github.com/mtdvio/every-programmer-should-know) - * A collection of (mostly) technical things every software developer should know.*
+* [Codemy](https://www.codemy.net/) - *Our goal is to provide quality, free and / or highly accessible content that anyone can use to build or grow their skills.*

 ## Game Development
 * [Game Programming Patterns](http://gameprogrammingpatterns.com/) - A collection of game programming patterns.